hjpotter92/ptokax-scripts/README.md

   5. Logs of messages received
 - Restricting unregistered users from chat.
 - Users' daily activity stored to database.
 Applicable for registered users only.
+- Subscribable mainchat.
+- Registration maintained by a script.

 Useful Links
 ------------